 One – maybe two – group pictures with friends’ faces blurred is acceptable.
 It paints a picture of a social butterfly who is likeable and fun.
 But once you pass a third – strike, you’re out.
 Bottom line is many people are already hesitant about dating online because of the lack of face to face.
 So in order to ease their search efforts, you need to show yours!
 Group photos are a concrete example of poor online dating profile etiquette.

 Christina Madera was once our hilariously bright Business and Communications Intern.

-Jane Rudes is a Communication Consultant and our Online Division Director at Project Soulmate.
-Jane is happy to speak with any interested, prospective clients about our online dating services and can answer questions about your online dating profile.
-Whether you are on the apps or the websites, Jane will help you through your online dating woes.
+Jane Rudes is a Communication Consultant as well as the Online Division Director at Project Soulmate.
+Jane is happy to speak with interested prospective online clients about their online profile and other common online dating woes.

-Find more genius advice by checking out some of our other Online Dating Genius posts like:
+Find more brilliant advice by checking out our other Online Dating Genius posts like: